learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ####Adding the  Post Method
-If you use a POSY method in your template, you need to add a way for your handler to take care of those post requests.
+If you use a POST method in your template, you need to add a way for your handler to take care of those post requests.

 ```python